mikeckennedy/talk-python-transcripts/transcripts/395-readme-tools.txt

 00:00:20 We cover his tools and a bunch of others he and I found along the way.

-00:00:24 This is Talk Python to Me, episode 395, recorded Monday, December 5th, 2022.
+00:00:24 This is Talk Python To Me, episode 395, recorded Monday, December 5th, 2022.

-00:00:30 Welcome to Talk Python to Me, a weekly podcast on Python.
+00:00:30 Welcome to Talk Python To Me, a weekly podcast on Python.

 00:00:46 This is your host, Michael Kennedy.